alexdovzhanyn/elixium_miner/README.md

-# UltraDark Miner
+# Elixium Miner
-Official miner implementation for the UltraDark blockchain
+Official miner implementation for the Elixium blockchain